jaloji/pyautorescene/README.md

 Additionally, you can search unrarred files by CRC to check if an .srr file is available or if the CRC is valid, for example.

+A python version forked from [srrup](https://github.com/peps1/srrup) if you don't want to install nodeJS just for upload srr.

-If the script crashes for any reason everything done is print inside `autorescene.txt` with and without `-v`.
+If the script crashes for any reason everything done is print inside `~/.config/srrdb/autorescene.txt` with and without `-v` or `~/.config/srrdb/srrup.txt`.

 Requirements on Windows
 ------------